-I go through hundreds of websites and resumes on an ongoing bases looking for qualified couples therapists.
-Most of them believe they skilled enough to do it.
+I go through hundreds of websites and resumes on an ongoing basis looking for qualified couples therapists.
+Most of them believe they are skilled enough to do it.
 A thimble-full actually are.
 'Certified' means that someone actually watched you do it and said: 'They know what they are doing...'"

 The effectiveness of marriage counseling is directly related to how skilled your couples therapist is, how familiar they are with evidence-based couples therapy, and how long your sessions are.
 Longer sessions -80-90 minutes- gives both of you the time to discuss issues in depth.
 Science based couples therapy is effective according to some studies at a level of 70-90%.
 Given the fact that most couples live in distress typically 6 years or more, those are pretty encouraging numbers.